 Automate the transfer of your clients' data at year-end with Taxfiler software.
 Get it right with QuickBooks.Discover QuickBooks today

-If you want the smoothest possible ride at self assessment time, make sure both you and your clients are using reliable online accounting software, such as QuickBooks.
-You’ll all be working off the same page (literally), which will save you huge amounts of time at this most stressful period.
+If you want the Self Assessment deadline to be met as smoothly as possible, make sure both you and your clients are using reliable online accounting software and Self Assessment tax software, such as QuickBooks.
+You’ll all be on the same page (literally), which will save you huge amounts of time during this stressful period.

-Then you can approach next year’s self assessment deadline with confidence.
+Now go forth and approach next year’s Self Assessment deadline with confidence.